 Interested?
 Let’s go!

-When I first started reading personal finance blogs in January of 2013, I was in a desperate place.
-I had no savings and thousands of dollars’ worth of consumer debt.
+When I first started reading personal finance blogs, I was in a desperate place.
+I had no savings and thousands of dollars worth of consumer debt.

-What was worse is that I had no idea how we had gotten into that much debt.
+What was worse was that I had no idea how we had gotten into that much debt.
 We weren’t going on vacations.
 We didn’t shop at high-end stores.

 I assumed the problem was that we didn’t make enough money.
 After all, we were a family of six making well below $100,000 a year.
 That certainly wasn’t enough to survive on, right?

 After months of (and still continuing) education, I realized there was a lot we were doing wrong with our money.
 I didn’t think we could spend less, but soon found out we could spend much less.

 Here are some ways you may be able to save more money by spending less.
 I’m going to start with four tips that might throw you off a bit.

 This is because they’re more about the mind than the money.
 However, they will establish a foundation in you that will very likely affect how you handle money.
 Ready?